Courses in General Electives

 GNRL3710 Leadership Practicum 0-3 s.h.

 The practicum provides students with an opportunity to link theory and practice in the study of leadership.
-On-campus practical experience in student leadership positions, (e.g. house presidents, GSG offices, and etc.) Offers an opportunity for study in a monitored individual learning setting.
+Students will explore a broad range of leadership topics in a weekly class; will experience those topics in real-world application; and will reflect on their experience with instructors and peers.
 Repeatable to a maximum of six hours.
 (Graded on Pass/Fail basis.)
 Prerequisite: Instructor's consent and permission of the appropriate university official.
+Students must be a House President or GSG Officer.

 GNRL3900 Topics 1-3 s.h.